tindandelion/tindandelion.github.io/_drafts/end-to-end-testing.md

 title: The value of end-to-end tests
 ---

-The idea of automated tests that exercise the system as a whole has been there since the very inception of agile methods.
-It appears under diffrent names: acceptance tests, functional tests, system tests, etc.
+The idea of automated acceptance tests has been there since the very inception of agile methods.
+Even the earliest book I can refer to, [Extreme Programming Explained][xp-explained], mentions automated 'functional' tests.
+Since then, the same idea re-appeared on the horizon under different

-However, it's not that popular.

-I know only one book on test-driven development that emphasize the value of system-level tests: [Growing Object-Oriented Software Guided by Tests][goos], by Matt Pryce and Steve Freeman.
-In fact, authors go as far as to show on a real example how this approach fits into development cycle and what value it brings.
-This book encouraged me to try this practice and, after a while, I started to notice the benefits it brings.
-In this post, I want to share my experience.
+names: acceptance tests, executable specifications, system tests, integration tests, etc. The main idea remained the same: develop a set of automated scenarios that examine the system as a whole, and are expressed in terms of the problem domain.
+When following the practice of test-driven development (which I regard as **the way** of writing automated tests), these scenarios naturally come before the production code is written.

+This idea, although popular in minds, rarely gets implemented in practice.
+At best, what we get is 'integration tests' or 'system tests', written after the fact.
+Sometimes, the concept is deluded as much as having an entirely separate team of 'test automators' who write 'test automations' on a ready product.

+I must confess that I wasn't an exception.
+I had practiced TDD for several years and considered myself an 'experienced TDDer', but still viewed accepatance tests as an optional thing one can easily go without.
+The turning point for me was a book by Nat Pryce and Steve Freeman,
+[Growing Object-Oriented Software Guided by Tests][goos].
+This book stands out because a big deal of it is dedicated to an example of using TDD for developing a real-world application with user interface and network communications.
+Their example finally showed to me where acceptance tests belong to in a system of TDD and how they help to drive the application development on a higher level.

+Since then, I've been applying this practice wherever it was possible.
+I noticed that following it changed the way I approached development problems in several ways.
+By this post, I'd like to open a series that describes what benefits developers get when systematically applying the practice of acceptance test driven development in their process.

 # Terminology